 There are various treatments for seasonal depressive disorder that have been shown to be effective.
 While light therapy is the most common approach, cognitive behavioral therapy is also particularly helpful.

-With phototherapy, a teen sits in front of a light box or lamp that mimics natural light, typically first thing in the morning from early fall through spring.
+With light therapy, also known as phototherapy, a teen sits in front of a light box or lamp that mimics natural light, typically first thing in the morning from early fall through spring.
 Therefore, the bright light triggers chemicals in the brain that help regulate mood.
-In a key study, researchers determined that light therapy had an antidepressant impact, but it took three weeks for a significant effect to develop.
+In systematic review of 21 randomized controlled trials, researchers determined that light therapy is “a promising first-line non-pharmacological treatment” for SAD, showing significant improvement in mood symptoms compared to placebo.

 Generally, light treatment requires 20–60 minutes of exposure to 10,000 lux of cool-white fluorescent light.
 However, it’s important to know that light therapy can have side effects, such as eye strain, headaches, irritability, fatigue, and insomnia.
 It’s also important to make sure the light box is safe and meets the required standards.